Ibaslogic/Ibaslogic/src/posts/2020-02-22-instant-post-switching-in-a-gatsbyjs-site/instant-post-switching-in-a-gatsbyjs-site.md

 }
 ```

-As you have noticed, we are passing the `edges` array (which contains all of the post data) to the `getCategories` function, which we then looped through to get the categories.
+As you have noticed, we are passing the `edges` array (which contains all of the post data) to the `getCategories` function, which we then looped through to get the individual post category.

 To see the result through the console, add this line immediately inside the `render()` method.